 We have a range of DVDs that can be borrowed, so you can enjoy a relaxing night in, or a movie night with friends!

 The Library has DVDs on European and world cinema, Shakespeare and English literature, music and opera, and some great entertainment DVDs.
 They are shelved at classmarks M.IV-M.IX, located on the Second Floor alongside the Well-being and General Fiction collections.
-To borrow a DVD, please bring the case to the Library Staff Office, and a member of staff will fetch the DVD disc for you.
-You can then borrow the DVD of the self-issue machine.

 You may borrow up to 5 DVDs at one time.
 If you need a DVD drive you may borrow one from the Library Staff Office.